 Remember, it is important to be aware of the marketing guidelines and what may constitute inappropriate influence.
 It's important that students are free to give their honest opinion.
-Please see the inappropriate influence help card [attach lpsos MORI's Inappropriate Influence Help Card] for more information.
+Please see the inappropriate influence help card for more information.
 All internal marketing activities should aim to raise awareness of the NSS amongst eligible students and encourage them to give honest and confidential feedback on their course experience.